-Implant impressions can be taken using either the closed tray or open tray technique and a specific type of impression coping is required for each.
-One of the things we see often is open tray impressions that have been taken with closed tray impression copings and vice versa.
+Implant impressions can be taken using the closed-tray or open-tray technique and a specific type of impression coping is required to pair with each application.
+Something we often observe is open-tray impressions taken with closed-tray impression copings and vice versa.

-Closed tray impression copings are designed to be easily removed from the impression after it has set up.
-They have shallow retention features with soft edges that allow the impression coping to softly snap in and out of the impression without tearing the impression material.
+Closed-tray impression copings are designed to be easily removed from the impression after it has set up.
+They have shallow retention features with soft edges that allow the coping to softly snap in and out of the impression without tearing the impression material.

-They are also designed with indexes or flat sides so that it’s easy to re-insert them back in the correct rotation.
-Some impression copings are designed so that they can only be re-inserted in one specific orientation, and other can be re-inserted in several different rotations that are all accurate.
+They are also designed with flat sides or “indexes” so that it’s easy to re-insert them back in the correct alignment.
+Some impression copings are designed so that they can only be re-inserted in one specific orientation while others can be re-inserted in several rotations that are all accurate.

-One thing that almost all closed tray copings have in common though is that they rely on the bottom of the tray as a vertical stop.
+One thing that almost all closed-tray copings have in common is the reliance on the bottom of the tray as a vertical stop.
 If a hole is created in the tray, that vertical stop is removed, and we lose vertical accuracy.

-Open tray impression copings are designed so that they are NOT easily removed from the impression.
-They have hard edges and deep features that provide retention and allow the impression material to lock them in to place.
+Conversely, open-tray impression copings are designed so that they are not (NOT) easily removed from the impression.
+They have hard edges and deep features that provide retention and allow the impression material to lock them into place.

 If an open-tray impression coping is used with a closed-tray technique, the coping will rip through the impression material when the impression is pulled.
 This reduces the accuracy of the impression when the lab tries to re-insert the impression coping to pour up the model.
 Additionally, many open-tray copings are designed in a way that makes it possible to re-insert the impression coping in the wrong orientation.